 Bar versus Cafe

 The kids and I ordered food.
-My husband, on the other hand, ordered a couple of beers (to this very day, my husband would, hopefully for fun and not to ruin my meal, still picks a debate to “prove” that he’s a “vegetarian” and that beer is properly classified as “vegetable”, not alcohol, because it’s made of “vegetables” like wheat and barley).
-Ludo is indeed a bar and a cafe (if you have a better distinction between a bar and a cafe, let us know through the comment section below).
+My husband, on the other hand, ordered a couple of beers (to this very day, my husband would, hopefully for fun and not to ruin my meal, still seeks to “prove” that he’s a “vegetarian” and that beer is properly classified as “vegetable”, not alcohol, because it’s made of “vegetables” like wheat and barley).

 Cheese Gyoza for appetizer.
 Bolognese for the picky eater.
 Chicken Yakitori, Tonkatsu and Tonburi (or is that Toridon?) for the adults.
 You may have noticed that food served at Ludo is heavily on the Japanese side.
-We don’t know why.
 There’s a sprinkling of other cuisines, like the bolognese or the Super Nachos which we appreciate munching while in the middle of some intense board game.

 We were hoping to find pizza — it’s more convenient to grab a slice of pizza while in the dangerous process of out-maneuvering the other players in Rhino Hero.
 Ludo planners may be thought that holding the pizza, before holding the game cards, would speed up the wear and tear of the game pieces, although this may be farfetched because they’re serving nachos.
 So, dear Ludo, can you serve pizza together with the Battleship box?

-We don’t expect the food in Ludo to be culinary masterpieces.
-The stars of the show are the boardgames.
-Food, in Ludo, rests in the backseat for guests.
-The place, of course, has to earn in order to continue operating.
+The stars of the show in Ludo are the boardgames.
+Food, in Ludo, naturally takes a backseat for guests.
 There’s no entrance fee or membership fee, so paying for the food serves as a guest’s token of appreciation for staying inside AND having fun playing with friends and family.
 We’re actually worried for the owners of Ludo.
-How on earth are they supposed to recoup their investment if guests stay for hours, holding up the tables and preventing other guests from coming in.
+How on earth are they supposed to recoup their investment if guests stay for hours, holding up the tables and preventing other guests from coming in?

 We strongly suggest that you contact Ludo for reservations, through telephone no. 0920-9218482, especially during weekends and Friday evenings.
 Operating hours: